UndefinedCreations/docs/gradle-plugins/nova/folder/custom-folder.md

 The first and the most simple one is simply changing the folder name.
 You can do this by using the `serverFolderName` method.
 This will use a folder inside the main project path with that name.

+There are two `serverFolderName` methods: one provides a consumer with [`FolderData`](https://github.com/UndefinedCreations/Nova/blob/5ca5564a064c0256e5d328b0c59e957e5cff87c8/plugin/nova/src/main/kotlin/com/undefinedcreations/nova/AbstractServer.kt#L141), and one just takes in the folder name:

 ::: tabs key:groovy-kotlin
 == Groovy DSL
 ::: code-group